Online Case Assessment

-The rules and laws regulating the Property Rental industry are complex and covers a wide variety of rental situations, each requiring specialised knowledge for the different types of letting.
+The rules and laws regulating evictions in South Africa are complex and covers a wide variety of rental situations, each requiring specialised knowledge for the different types of letting.

 Commercial Properties typically include Retail Space, Business Premises and Properties used for economic purposes